Bitterne Park Growing Places

 What if…Bitterne Park grew enough food to share?
 Or just had fun growing veg with the kids?
 In gardens, on balconies, on patios, in plastic bags, in big pots, in planters?

-Join a group (optional)
+Join a Growing Places group

 If you would like to learn from other members of the community or have experience you would like to share, please join our Facebook Group to ask questions, answer questions and share your progress and experience.
 You can also sign up to our Mailing List.